ofekats/OOP_ariel_2/README.md

 to do until there is no tasks.
 So as we can see the runtime of threadpool is better than threads which better than doing tasks one by one.
 ## Ex2_2 - part 2
 ### The purpose of the assignment
-Create a new type that represents an asynchronous task with priority and a new ThreadPool type that supports tasks with priority.
+In this assignment-part 2: Create a new type that represents an asynchronous task with priority and a new ThreadPool type that supports tasks with priority.
 ### sumup
 we created Task objects that have a priority and a return value.
 we implemented Comparable so that Task objects can be compared (the lowest priority first).